Bertini theorems revisited

 \subsubsection{Bertini for normality}

 The Bertini problem for normality was raised for the first time in a joint paper of H. Muhly and O. Zariski \cite{MZ} as part of their attempt to prove resolution of singularities.
 The question of Muhly-Zariski over infinite fields was answered by Seidenberg \cite{Seidenberg}.
 However, this question does not yet have an answer over finite fields.
-Recall that the higher dimensional resolution of singularities is also unknown in positive characteristics.
-We provide an answer to the question of Muhly-Zariski over finite fields (see \corref{cor:B-normal-fin}).
-In our Bertini-normality theorem, the hypersurface sections are allowed to contain a prescribed closed subscheme with some condition.
-Over infinite fields, our proofs provide a much simplified and generalized version of Seidenberg's Bertini theorem over infinite fields.
+We provide an answer to the question of Muhly-Zariski over finite fields.
+In our Bertini-normality theorem, the hypersurface sections are moreover required to contain a prescribed closed subscheme with some condition.
+In particular, we obtain a stronger version of Seidenberg's Bertini theorem over infinite fields.
 See Theorems~\ref{thm:Bertini-reg-0}, ~\ref{thm:B-smooth-inf} and \corref{cor:B-reduced-fin}.